 It would be easy to focus our attention only on the places and people near and dear to us.
 Natural disasters have impacted many communities and the cost of almost everything continues to rise.
 We may want to help, but think there is only so much we can do.
 Yet there is more that needs our attention.
 Jesus calls us to love our neighbor; to feed, clothe and visit those whom the Bible calls the least of these.
 And it isn't supposed to matter where people live.
 They are still our neighbors.
 They are still within our reach through our desire to help, through the arms of the UCC church network, and through the One Great Hour of Sharing offering.

 You can mark your offering envelope with "One Great Hour of Sharing".
+Or go to our E-Giving page on this website to donate.

 The FFA members helped clean up the garden and worked up the whole garden for the Community Garden and met with them to develop a plan to use the space.
 The FFA planted the half given to them by the Olivet Church, the property owners, and Community Garden overseers.